sirajudheenam/vagrant-centos7/README.md

 	gem -v
 	gem install libraian-chef --no-ri --no-rdoc

+`--no-ri --no-rdoc` indicates that we skip installing documentation and ri which we never will use or refer.

-do a librarian-chef init to create a Cheffile
+do a `librarian-chef init` to create a Cheffile

 	librarian-chef init